OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Wireshark.md

 17. Stop the capture process (not Wireshark).
 Right-click on the link with the magnifying glass, in the context menu select `Stop Capture`.
 This will stop **new** packets from showing up in Wireshark.

-18. On the filter line in Wireshark add the following to the end after the current filter `&& icmp`.
+18. On the filter line in Wireshark, add the following to the end after the current filter `&& icmp`.
 The complete filter will be:

     ``ip.addr==X.X.X.X && icmp``